nagyj2/cxlox/README.md

   - The conditional operator is evaluated first.
 If the left operand is truthy, the right operand is returned.
 Otherwise, nil is returned.
   - The optional operator is evaluated second.
 If the left operand equal to nil, the right operand is returned.
 Otherwise, the first is returned.
   - Inspired by [this blog post](https://dev.to/mortoray/we-dont-need-a-ternary-operator-309n)
+- Constants can be created using the `let` keyword.
+  - Prevents alterations to any globals or locals declared with the keyword.
+- Loops can use `break` and `continue` keywords to alter control flow.
+- Switch cases pass through one another, allowing multiple matches for one statement group.
+  - Can be prevented by use of `break` statement.
+  - To allow colons in the `case` syntax, the case matches start at the 'conditional' level.
+  - Default case, `default`, is available for when a match does not occur.

 ## Build